-You’ll never hear a true professional whine, complain, or make excuses.
-You’re never see one mope, or act pessimistic or hopeless.
+You’ll never hear a true professional whine, complain or make excuses.
+You never see one mope, act pessimistic or hopeless.

-It’s not that he or she is in denial when things aren’t going well but even when there are challenges to be overcome, the attitude is always positive, and they never stop looking for solutions to problems that other people would give up on.
+It’s not that they are in denial when things aren’t going well but even when there are challenges to be overcome, the attitude is always positive, and they never stop looking for solutions to problems that other people would give up on.

 Modelling a positive attitude doesn’t start with just your facial expressions and your body language.
 You should also be upbeat and positive in your dialogue with others.
 Professionals simply do not speak in a negative way about their colleagues or companies, and they don’t succumb to petty gossip.

-Like passionate commitment to your work, positive attitude is contagious.
+Like passionate commitment to your work, a positive attitude is contagious.

 Look and carry yourself like a professional

 Every business and every workplace as a certain appearance code, whether it’s a matter of explicit policy or an understated part of the culture.
 If you want to be seen as a professional, it’s not enough to dress professionally; you have to pay close attention to your entire demeanour.
-This means watching your posture, your mannerisms, and your facial expressions.
-It also means keeping your behaviour and the trouble at all times.
+This means watching your posture, mannerisms and facial expressions.
+It also means keeping your behaviour professional at all times.
 Make sure never to lose your temper or blow your call when something goes wrong; find other ways to vent your frustration.